 Teaching Staff Evaluation

-The Corvallis School District’s evaluation process is based on Charlotte Danielson’s Framework for Teaching.
-This framework is a set of performance standards that describe quality professional practice.
-The framework rubric breaks down each standard, describing what it looks like at each of the four performance levels.
+The Corvallis School District’s evaluation process is based on the 5D+ Instructional Growth and Teacher Evaluation Framework from the University of Washington’s Center for Educational Leadership.
+The framework includes equity language and look-fors, describing what it looks like at each of the four performance levels.
 This provides a tool for administrators and licensed staff to engage in conversations about professional growth that will improve the quality of instruction for our students.

 - ODE FAQs for Educator Evaluation

-- Guidance for Setting Student Learning and Growth Goals
+- ODE Educator Effectiveness Toolkit – Student Learning and Growth (SLG)

 Classified Staff Evaluation